FridayOrtiz/Friday811.github.io/_posts/2026-05-08-TURN-THAT-SHIT-OFF.md

 latest exploit drops.

-At this point I smell terrible, and am working on getting DirtyFrag coverage out our customers at $dayJob.
+At this point I smell terrible, and am working on getting DirtyFrag coverage out to our customers at $dayJob.
 Claude churns on.

 If you want to see the repo it's here: [github.com/FridayOrtiz/turn-that-shit-off](https://github.com/FridayOrtiz/turn-that-shit-off).
 I also linked it above, you should really click more things.
 It's easy and free.